• +91 11 43595444-445

 In addition, the Board can set up other committees for ad hoc tasks.

-Membership of each committee
+Membership of Each Committee

 Law has provided some basic parameters for composition of each Committee.
 This includes the minimum number of members, the category of Director who can/ cannot be on a committee, whether or not the Chair of the Board can be on a committee etc.